 Worst case latency is a little more than half-way from where we started.
 I’m assuming the long trailing edge to the right of the distribution is due to a small portion of code or data not being locked for some reason.
 It may also be due to various states of the L1 level but I doubt it.

 On the L2 lockdown side, obviously locking full ways will result in a significantly smaller L2 cache area.
 Again, most embedded applications tend to be very cache efficient so this may not make a measurable difference.
-Even so, since cache ways are locked this effectively reduces associativity possibly generating more trashing.
+Even so, since cache ways are locked this effectively reduces associativity possibly generating more cache trashing and increasing pressure on the main memory.

 Finally, other methods, are available to help with interrupt response time.
 Usually by placing critical code and data in on-chip ram.
 Luckily, while newer SoC do not have lockdown options they tend to have more generous internal ram.